How Long do You Own a Cemetery Plot

 Important to consider is that there are pre-purchasing and pre-planning options that handle all these details for you.
 It's one of the many benefits of using BurialPlanning.com.

 Also keep in mind that the laws regarding burial plots may be different in other countries.

 People who are considering purchasing a burial plot often ask whether the plot has an expiration date before use.
 This is usually not the case, and when you purchase a burial plot, it is usually always yours.
 Until it is used by the owner, that person owns the burial plot in perpetuity, and it can even be passed down to your next of kin.
 But as mentioned above, some cemeteries retain the right to reclaim the plot due to inactivity.

 However, after burial plots are used, there are some instances in which they can be reused, with new headstone and new remains placed atop the existing remains.
 In addition to retaining the rights to reclaim an unused plot, some cemeteries may choose to reclaim plots that have been used.
 This is usually after several decades and depends on the cemetery.
 Think of it like a lease - the lease on the plot may run out in 20 years, in which case they may offer the opportunity to renew the lease.
 If the lease is not renewed, the plot will be reused.
 This is again why it's important to consider a pre-planning service such as BurialPlanning.com.

 To reiterate, all this ultimately depends on the rules and regulations where you live, as well as the cemetery you choose.
 For more specific information on how long you own a burial plot after it is used, we recommend that you contact a cemetery near you now to learn more.

-Interested in learning how much a burial plot costs in your state?
-Get information on burial plots, including average prices by state now.
+The cost of a cemetery or burial plot varies state to state.
+Get information on burial plots, including average prices by state now. read more